bit-whisperer/RazerBlade152022Drivers/README.md

 See this razer insider post: https://insider.razer.com/systems-14/touchpad-scrolling-not-smooth-razer-blade-17-2022-41416?postid=175194#post175194

 I created this fix and I can confirm that it works.
 If Razer addresses this with a BIOS update I will update this readme.

+# Trackpad jumpy tracking fix

+Big thanks to Nukley for this fix.
+This fix is derrived from https://github.com/Nukley/SynapticsUnfuckerator2

+Set the registry value Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\PrecisionTouchPad\AAPThreshold to 0.
+You will instantly feel the tracking be more responsive or less jumpy.
+If its still jumpy, clean the trackpad.